dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 :::tip Interested?
 Let us know!

-Currently, this feature is available in beta for select customers, rolling out to wider availability through February and March.
-Are you interested in getting early access?
-Please contact your account team to join!
+This feature is available in beta for select customers, rolling out to wider availability through February and March.
+If you're interested in early access, please contact your account team to join!

 :::